Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

         If you haven't done so yet, make sure you started the Covalent server with `covalent start` in the command-line.

+        Also tell quacc that you wish to use Covalent by running `quacc use covalent` in the command-line.

     ```python
     import covalent as ct
     from ase.build import bulk